 Of all nuts, almonds are full of calcium.
 The additional benefit of almonds is that not only are they delicious as a snack, but they also contain healthy fats and magnesium.
 Almonds are low in sugar too, making them a great option.

 Soya, or Soya Milk, is a dairy-free option that is also low in sugar, full of organic beans and protein.
 You can have it for breakfast, in your tea or coffee or as a cooking ingredient.
 Soya is a great source of calcium that keeps your enamel strong.

 Orange juice contains both calcium and vitamin D. Whilst there are sugar preservatives, pure orange juice is concentrate.
 This means your bones can absorb the calcium content within them.
 It shouldn’t be a daily beverage, but you can drink a glass as part of a breakfast meal one or two times a week.

 Why Is Calcium Important For Your Teeth And Gums?

 Your smile stays protected providing the enamel remains strong, and calcium is the best ingredient for it.
 Once you suffer from enamel erosion, the teeth become exposed to cavities and bacteria.
-This can cause irreversible complications such as cavities and tooth decay.
+Whilst teeth can be protected via dental crowns, the damage can still cause irreversible complications such as cavities and tooth decay.
 Your bone needs to be strong so your teeth remain strong, otherwise, this can cause significant tooth loss.

 If you need assistance with your oral routine, or you’re seeking professional advice on eating calcium for strong teeth, we’d like to help you at Dural Dental.
 Simply contact us here to check yourself in with us.